mungewell/pico-timecode/docs/PT-Thrifty.md

 remembered for the next time PT-Thrifty powers on.

-Note: During this 'Pre-Jam' selection, the internal LTC time is still correct, if a user entered this state and changes their mind they can long-press the button to return to the 'Run' state.
+Note: During this 'Pre-Jam' selection, the internal LTC time is still correct.
+If a user enters this state and changes their mind they can long-press the button to return to the 'Run' state, without loosing LTC synchronization.

-Note: Although the LED will cycle through configurations, a long-press 'Cancel' will NOT affect the current configuration.

-Note: If the unit enters the 'Jam' mode (flashing Colour) then the internal LTC time is lost, and the unit will NOT be Synchronised until it is Jam-Synced with an external unit.
+Note: If the unit enters the 'Jam' mode (flashing Colour), then the internal **LTC time is lost** and the unit will NOT be Synchronised until it is Jam-Synced with an external unit.